Mint Julep Variations

 Peach Mint Julep

-Another fruity julep, this one is perfect for late summer and has such southern vibes!
+Another fruity variation, this peach-infused bourbon mint julep (pictured below) is perfect for late summer and has such southern vibes.
 You'll omit (or reduce) the sweetener, and instead use half an ounce of peach schnapps.
 Similar to the recipe above, I suggest making the drink in a cocktail stirring glass and straining it so that you can remove the peach pulp, but feel free to make this right in the serving glass if you don't mind the pulp.
-Or, take the lazy way out and don't worry about muddling in fresh peaches; just use peach schnapps!
+Or, take the lazy way out and don't worry about muddling in fresh peaches; just use peach schnapps for an easier version of this mint julep variation.

 Ingredients